- Project overview

 |Project partners :||Fosera Ethiopia, Fosera Germany, German Society for International Cooperation (GIZ), Das Institute for Decentralized Electrification, Entrepreneurship and Education GmbH & Co.
 KG (id-eee)|

 Ethiopia is one of the poorest countries in the world and at the same time – measured in terms of its population size – the biggest landlocked country in the world.
 Especially the rural areas are often densely populated.
 Nevertheless they lack many necessities like nationwide power supply.
-Currently not even 20% of the population is connected to the grid and in rural areas this figure is estimated to be lower than 2%!
-Therefore many Ethiopians use kerosene lamps, which are incredibly inefficient, expensive and harmful for the climate.
+Currently only 33 percent of the population is connected to the grid.
+Even though 96.2 percent of the urban population has a grid connection, the rural areas are much left behind with more than 73 percent lacking any access to electricity.
+Therefore, many Ethiopians use kerosene lamps, which are incredibly inefficient, expensive and harmful for the climate and health.

-Soon many families in Ethiopia will be able to use a light switch when coming home in the evening.
-Of course, mobile phones can be charged thanks to the solar home systems – an important benefit since mobile phones are used for a wide range of activities such as mobile-banking.
+Many families in Ethiopia are happy to come home and simply switch the light on.
+Additionally, the households have the opportunity to charge their mobile phones through the solar home systems – an important benefit since mobile phones are used for a wide range of activities such as mobile-banking.
 Another advantage for the households will be the reduction of smoke emission, since the solar-powered lamps do not emit any smoke in comparison to kerosene lamps.

 To secure the project’s long-term success, atmosfair and its partner Fosera make use of a demanding verification procedure, which guarantees the involvement of the local population as well as the monitoring of other sustainability criteria through the Gold Standard.